 During the onboarding process, customers experience and judge all the things they value most: convenience, personalisation, the brand, security, and service.
 It's the moment when they say to themselves, "this is what it's going to be like with this company."
 Employing efficient and effective ways to undertake meeting KYC regulatory requirements is vitally important in remaining competitive, not excluding legitimate or good customers, and doing what is needed to protect communities.

-There are many disjointed processes to meet KYC compliance requirements.
+There are many disjointed processes to meet KYC compliance requirements throughout customer onboarding.
 This fragmentation creates higher costs across offerings and a poor user experience, resulting in new customers abandoning applications in droves preferring challenger banks or fintechs that offer a faster, more seamless experience.

-This fuels a need to balance efforts by employing the right amount of data compliance checks to verify customers without letting it become a cumbersome and time-consuming burden that fuels abandonment rates.
-When this balance isn't stuck and banks get it wrong, the consequences can be dramatic as we've seen in many highly publicised AML failings in major institutions.
+This fuels a need to balance efforts by employing the right amount of data compliance checks to verify customers and their digital identity, without letting it become a cumbersome and time-consuming burden that fuels abandonment rates.
+When this balance isn't stuck during the KYC process, and banks get it wrong, the consequences can be dramatic as we've seen in many highly publicised AML failings in major institutions.

 So, what is KYC exactly?